savantly-net/franchise-manager/README.md

 Sprout API should be running at [localhost:8080](http://localhost:8080)
 Adminer should be running at [localhost:8081](http://localhost:8081)

+To modify the UI components, edit the files in [./module/src/plugin](./module/src/plugin)

 ## Features

 Home page showing the menu options added by the Franchise Manager module